HTB Academy - Active Directory Enumeration and Attacks

 - Request a DC to replicate passwords via the

-extended right. - Domain/enterprise admins and default domain admins have this right.
+DS-Replication-Get-Changes-Allextended right. - Domain/enterprise admins and default domain admins have this right.

-Extracting NTLM hashes and Kerberos Keys using secretsdump.py
+Extracting NTLM hashes and Kerberos Keys using secretsdump.py:

 secretsdump.py -outputfile inlanefreight_hashes -just-dc INLANEFREIGHT/adunn@172.16.5.5